meli1230/Cagliari--kg_rag/README.md

 - CLI - `python -m rag.main`.
 Interactive loop; `exit` or `quit` to stop.
 - Web - `python webapp/app.py`, then http://localhost:5000.
 A chat UI
-  (`GET /`) posting to a JSON endpoint (`POST /ask` → `{"answer": ...}`).
+  (`GET /`) posting to a JSON endpoint (`POST /ask` → `{"answer": ...}`; an optional `"use_reranker": true` in the body enables the cross-encoder reranker, surfaced in the UI as a toggle next to the input).
 The retriever, graph, and pipeline are constructed once at import, so the first request is warm but startup pays the model-load and TTL-parse cost.

 ### 5. Adversarial testing